Dungay: Demographics

 The median age of the Dungay population was 49 years, 12 years above the national median of 37.

 81.5% of people living in Dungay were born in Australia.
 The other top responses for country of birth were New Zealand 1.9%, England 0.9%, India 0.9%, Germany 0.9%, Czech Republic 0.9%.

 91.2% of people spoke only English at home; the next most common languages were 1.3% Italian, 8.5% other languages.

+In popular culture

+The area is used for the filming of the British reality series, I'm A Celebrity...
+Get Me Out of Here!, and has been since 2003 except for 2020 and 2021.
+Versions of the show for other countries are also produced in the area.
+The 2020 edition of the UK was not produced in Dungay given COVID-19 pandemic, and the resulting level 4 travel ban for Australia.
+Conversely, the 2021 and 2022 editions of the Australian version of the series were produced in Dungay - as travel restrictions prevented the production travelling to the normal South African location.